ccammack/ccammack.com/content/posts/create-vnet-jails-in-freebsd-12-using-iocage/index.md

 tags: ["FreeBSD", "iocage", "jails"]
 ---

-[FreeBSD 12](https://www.freebsd.org/) enables VNET support by default, which gives each jail its own network stack and makes it easy to jail individual applications using [iocage](https://iocage.io/).
+[FreeBSD 12](https://www.freebsd.org/) enables VNET support by default, which gives each jail its own network stack and makes it easy to jail individual applications using [`iocage`](https://iocage.io/).

 <!--more-->

-To get started, make sure FreeBSD 12.0-RELEASE is installed and that the system uses ZFS, which is required by iocage:
+To get started, make sure FreeBSD 12.0-RELEASE is installed and that the system uses ZFS, which is required by `iocage`:

 {{< highlight txt >}}
 $ uname -a